Temperature upper bound of an ideal gas: Abstract

 \section{Abstract}

-We explore thermodynamics of an ideal gas system with heat conduction, incorporating a model that accommodates heat dependence.
-Our model is constructed based on i) the first law of thermodynamics from action formulation and ii) the existence condition of a (local) Lorentz boost between an Eckart observer and a Landau-Lifschitz observer--a condition that extends the stability criterion of thermal equilibrium.
-The implications of these conditions include: 1) Heat contributes to the energy density through the combination $q/n\Theta^2$ where $q$, $n$, and $\Theta$ represent heat, number density, and temperature, respectively.
-2) The energy density exhibits a unique minumum at $q=0$ with respect to the contribution.
-3) Our findings indicate an upper bound on the temperature of the ideal gas in thermal equilibrium.
-The upper bound is governed by the coefficient of the first non-vanishing contribution of heat around equilibrium to the energy density.
+We study thermodynamics of a heat-conducting ideal gas system.
+The study is based on i) the first law of thermodynamics from action formulation which expects heat-dependence of energy density and ii) the existence condition of a (local) Lorentz boost between an Eckart observer and a Landau-Lifschitz observer--a condition that extends the stability criterion of thermal equilibrium.
+The implications of these conditions include: i) Heat contributes to the energy density through the combination $q/n\Theta^2$ where $q$, $n$, and $\Theta$ represent heat, the number density, and the temperature, respectively. ii) The energy density has a unique minimum at $q=0$. iii) The temperature upper bound suppresses the heat dependence of the energy density inverse quadratically.
+This result explains why the expected heat dependence is difficult to observe in ordinary situation thermodynamics.

+The lower bound of temperature, referred to as the absolute zero in Kelvin, is determined by the behavior of the ideal gas volume (or pressure) in thermal equilibrium, contingent upon the temperature changes.
+On the other hand, a precise upper bound of temperature lacks a unique definition.
+In the theory of particle physics, the `Hagedorn temperature'~\cite{Hagedorn} for hadrons serves as an upper bound.
+Beyond this temperature ordinary matter is no longer stable, and must either ``evaporate" or convert into other (quark-gluon) phase.
+Similarly, the string Hagedorn temperature~\cite{Giddings:1989xe} plays a comparable role for strings.
+Given that temperature is a thermodynamic quantity, it is natural to inquire about the implications of the existence of the temperature upper bound on thermodynamics.
+In this work, we show that it affects the nature of heat conduction.